gkochera/CS340-demo-flask-app/README.md

 Every installation is going to be different on your local machine.
 This step may not be necessary but everyone will be different and helps knowing how to do this.

+> You will not have to do this on OSUs servers, and it won't work anyway.

 **Windows**

 1. Open a 'run' window using `Windows Key + R`